Best Cheap Laptops

 - Intel Core i3 processor is more powerful than those in many similarly priced laptops.

 - SSD flash drive and more on-board storage than many other cheap laptops.

 - Full array of USB ports, from USB 2.0 to USB-C.

 - Fingerprint reader adds an extra level of security.

 - Responsive trackpad works better than most, according to reviewers.

 - Battery life is just average.

 - Webcam images can be a bit grainy, according to one reviewer.

-Takeaway: The Acer Swift 3 is a well-designed laptop that delivers strong performance and has a colorful display, though it's not especially bright.
-Battery life is below average, but it's faster and has a few more perks than many systems in this price range, especially Windows models.
+Takeaway: The Acer Swift 3 is a well-designed laptop that delivers truly solid performance and has a colorful display, although it's not especially bright.
+Battery life is below average, but this model is faster and has a few more perks than many others in this price range, especially Windows laptops.